omunroe-com/books-2/restructuredtext/restructuredtext.rst

    *This part of text will be rendered in italics*, **while this one in bold**.

-reST is pretty smart when to not use italics or boldface, if there are spaces or asterisks inside a word:
+|RST| is pretty smart when to not use italics or boldface, if there are spaces
+or asterisks inside a word:

 .. code:: rst